SwInDaMix/gcc/Embedded GCC/EtaReverseOsmosis/readme.md

 # Reverse osmosis controller
-I'h made a decision to make this controller after a four-way valve in my system was out of order and went to rubbish bin :relieved:.
+I've made a decision to make this controller after a four-way valve in my system was out of order and went to rubbish bin :relieved:.
 So i bought a couple of 12v valves on ali and .... and here you can see the result.

 ## Schematic